MUDE-2025/GA1.2/report_template.md

 % solution_end

-**1.3 How many points would you choose for integrating the simulated concentration curve with Simpson's rule?
+**1.3 Paste the plot that you created in task 1.4.
+How many points would you choose for integrating the simulated concentration curve with Simpson's rule?
 Justify your answer.**

 % solution_start